robmikh/compositionsurfacefactory/README.md

 # CompositionSurfaceFactory
-CompositionSurfaceFactory (formerly known as CompositionImageLoader) is a surface factory intended for use with the Windows.UI.Composition api based on Win2D and written in C++/CX.
+CompositionSurfaceFactory is a surface factory intended for use with the Windows.UI.Composition api based on Win2D and written with C++/WinRT.
 Don't worry, image loading still comes out of the box!

 ## Nuget Package
-You can download the latest nuget package for CompositionImageLoader using this command:
+You can download the latest nuget package for CompositionSurfaceFactory using this command:
 ```
 PM>  Install-Package Robmikh.CompositionSurfaceFactory -Pre
 ```